GunelMC/GunelMC/README.md

 - Built a [single-page map application](https://github.com/GunelMC/betwixt) within 10 days using an entirely new library(React) and framework(Next.js) with only limited previous Javascript knowledge.
 - Taught myself how to manipulate databases using advanced SQL queries within a month for my job within the Growth and Analytics team.
-- Achieved a high GMAT score(690) with only a month of preparation while working fulltime.
+- Achieved a high GMAT score with only a month of preparation while working fulltime.
 - Earned a state scholarship for a masters program after 20 days of preparation.
 - Taught myself Spanish within a month of arriving in Barcelona.